PyLink/PyLink/docs/technical/pmodule-spec.md

 4) Respond to both pings *and* pongs - the `irc.lastping` attribute **must** be set to the current time whenever a `PONG` is received from the uplink, so PyLink's doesn't [lag out the uplink thinking that it isn't responding to our pings](https://github.com/GLolol/PyLink/blob/e4fb64aebaf542122c70a8f3a49061386a00b0ca/classes.py#L309-L311).

-5) Implement a series of camelCase `commandServer/Client` functions - plugins use these for sending outgoing commands.
+5) Implement a series of outgoing command functions, used by plugins to send commands to IRC.
 See the `Outbound commands` section below for a list of which ones are needed.

 6) Set the threading.Event object `irc.connected` (via `irc.connected.set()`) when the protocol negotiation with the uplink is complete.
 This is important for plugins like relay which must check that links are ready before spawning clients, and they will fail to work if this is not set.